- Important update: See our Coronavirus (COVID-19) – latest regulatory advice page for relevant updates

 We’re Australia’s independent national quality assurance and regulatory agency for higher education.
 Our purpose is to safeguard student interests and the reputation of Australia’s higher education sector by assuring the quality of higher education providers through a proportionate, risk-reflective approach to regulation.

 Our work is underpinned by encouraging, supporting and recognising effective quality assurance and enhancement in Australian higher education providers.

 In carrying out our regulatory work, we evaluate the performance of higher education providers against the Higher Education Standards Framework (Threshold Standards) 2021 which aims to safeguard the interests of current and future students.

 When was TEQSA established?

-In 2011 after a review of Australian higher education (the Bradley Review) recommended an independent national regulator for all types of higher education be established.
+In 2012 after a review of Australian higher education (the Bradley Review), it was recommended that an independent national regulator for all types of higher education be established.

 The Australian Government’s response to the Bradley Review was a landmark reform package for higher education, which expanded the system and created new opportunities for all Australians to reach their education potential.

 As a standards and risk-based regulator.
 Our standards based regulation is centred on the Higher Education Standards Framework (Threshold Standards) 2021 that all providers must meet, and continue to meet, in order to be registered with TEQSA as an Australian higher education provider.

 Operating as a risk-based regulator allows us to ensure that our resources are directed to areas of higher risk, based on quality intelligence about a higher education provider’s operations.